- TOP

 Good morning.

 Good morning, Hikaru.
-Have you become accustomed to the company?
+Are you getting used to the company?

 I'm so glad to hear that.

-By the way, I'll talk about various soldering methods today.
+By the way, let's talk about various soldering methods today.

 Soldering methods called "Reflow" and "Flow" that you mentioned before?